Practical Information

 Personal and Business Accounts

--Social Security Number (SSN)
+- Social Security Number (SSN) - if available

--Those under 18 will require an added proof of legal representative’s status in Armenia, as well as written approval by said representative to open the account.
+- Those under 18 will require an added proof of legal representative’s status in Armenia, as well as written approval by said representative to open the account.

 If you own a business or legal entity in Armenia, you will need the following documents as a resident:

--Document with Tax identification number
+- Document with Tax identification number

--IDs of those who can operate the account
+- IDs of those who can operate the account

--Service Certificate/Appointment order for notary
+- Service Certificate/Appointment order for notary

--Application/documentation filled at bank
+- Application/documentation filled at bank

 Information to note:

-US Citizens: you will be required to sign a form called a FATCA.
+US Citizens: You will be required to sign a form called a FATCA.
 In an effort to decrease the number of offshore accounts about which they have no information, the Internal Revenue Service (IRS) of the United States created the Foreign Account Tax Compliance Act, or FATCA.

 For jurisdictions (e.g. countries) or banks which agree to the terms set by the IRS, all US citizens who open bank accounts within that jurisdiction or bank are required to fill out a FATCA form.
 This informs the IRS that a US citizen has a bank account abroad and it can call upon that banking institution to divulge the banking information of that individual if it finds it necessary.